WHYN (AM)

-WHYN (560 kHz "NewsRadio 560/98.9 FM WHYN") is a commercial AM news/talk radio station licensed to Springfield, Massachusetts.
+WHYN (560 kHz; "NewsRadio 560/98.9 FM WHYN") is a commercial AM news/talk radio station licensed to Springfield, Massachusetts.
 It serves the Pioneer Valley area of western Massachusetts and is owned by iHeartMedia.
 Studios and offices are on Main Street in Springfield.
 The transmitter is on County Road in Southampton.
 WHYN operates at 5,000 watts by day, using a directional antenna, but must reduce power to 1,000 watts at night to avoid interfering with other stations on 560 kHz.

 Programming

-Weekdays begin with a local news and interview morning show with Jim Polito and John Baibak.
-That is followed by nationally syndicated talk shows including, Glenn Beck, The Financial Exchange, Clay Travis & Buck Sexton, Jesse Kelly, and Coast to Coast AM with George Noory.
+Weekdays begin with a regional news and interview morning show with Jim Polito and John Baibak.
+That is followed by nationally syndicated talk shows including, Glenn Beck, The Financial Exchange, The Clay Travis and Buck Sexton Show, The Jesse Kelly Show, and Coast to Coast AM with George Noory.
 Boston-based Howie Carr is heard weekday afternoons.
 Weekends feature shows on finance, law, home-improvement and religion (some of which are paid brokered programming).
 Weekend syndicated hosts include Bill Handel, Gary Sullivan, Bill Cunningham, Joe Pags, Ric Edelman and Sean Hannity.

 Most hours begin with world and national news from Fox News Radio.
 WHYN partners with WGGB-TV and WSHM-LD's "Western Mass News" for severe weather coverage and storm closings.

 The station also carries Springfield Thunderbirds hockey games.